-The University of Minnesota will procure and install two new eddy covariance flux towers with capacity to measure the flow of carbon dioxide, methane and water vapor into and out of degraded peatland.
-In addition, two existing eddy covariance towers located in a pristine peatland will be upgraded to include methane measurements.
+The University of Minnesota, (U of MN) will procure and install two new eddy covariance flux towers with capacity to measure the flow of carbon dioxide, methane and water vapor into and out of degraded peatland.
+Two existing eddy covariance towers located in a pristine peatland will be upgraded to include methane measurements.
 Data will be used to develop an overall carbon budget for pristine and altered peatlands.
-The carbon budget will be further broken out to determine the role of both methane and carbon dioxide.
+The carbon budget will determine the role of both methane and carbon dioxide.

-Budget: \$377,894
+Budget: \$377,890

-Outcome Completion Date

-1. Comparative data on CO 2 balances in pristine and degraded peatlands June 2013

-Comparative data on methane (CH4) emissions in pristine and June 2013
+Outcome Completion Date 1.
+Comparative data on CO 2 balances in pristine and degraded peatlands June 2013 Comparative data on methane (CH4) emissions in pristine and degraded Peatlands.
+June 2013 A total carbon balance (CO2 + CH4) for pristine and degraded Peatlands.
+June 2013

-degraded Peatlands.

-3. A total carbon balance (CO2 + CH4) for pristine and degraded June 2013

-Peatlands.